jack-richards/tf2-trading-bot/README.md

 Official setup instructions for **bptf-autopricer** can be found in the ``README.MD`` file on the [GitHub project page](https://github.com/jack-richards/bptf-autopricer/blob/main/README.md).

 ## Docker & Docker Compose
-The **tf2-automatic** applications are distributed via docker files, which requires docker to run.
+The **tf2-automatic** applications are distributed via docker files, which require docker to run.

 On Windows, you can download and use [Docker Desktop](https://docs.docker.com/desktop/setup/install/windows-install/).

-On Linux you can follow this [wiki](https://docs.docker.com/desktop/setup/install/linux/).
+On Linux, you can follow this [wiki](https://docs.docker.com/desktop/setup/install/linux/).

 Guidance on how to run containers (docker-compose.yml files) can be viewed [here](https://docs.docker.com/get-started/workshop/08_using_compose/#run-the-application-stack).